veryacademy/CW0004-Django-GraphQL-Strawberry-Query-Fundamentals-FreeView/README.md

 ## 🚀 Django GraphQL Strawberry Query Fundamentals Course!
-Want to level up your Django GraphQL skills?
-Our **Django GraphQL Strawberry Query Fundamentals Course Course** covers all the fundamental of querying the database with Django and GraphQL.
+Ready to take your Django skills to the next level with Redis?
+This course teaches you how to integrate Redis into Django to build real-time, high-performance features — from caching to pub/sub and task queues.
+🎯 Whether you're building dashboards, notifications, or scalable APIs, this course is packed with practical, hands-on lessons.

 🔥 **Join the Udemy Course today and start learning!**
 📌 [Click here to enroll now!](https://www.udemy.com/course/python-django-graphql-strawberry-fundamentals/?referralCode=27A81197360E9B6779C5)